 Neurological: The frontal cortex of the brain connects with other brain circuits of reward, motivation and learning to impair impulse control, alter judgments, and drive reward-seeking behaviors.
 The sought after “high” comes from certain chemicals that become activated in the brain.
-Given that the frontal cortex does not fully develop until young adulthood, this can have detrimental impacts for adolescents who become addicted.
+Given that the frontal cortex does not fully develop until young adulthood, this can have detrimental impacts on adolescents who become addicted.

 Due to the involved and complex connection of addiction, treatment of addiction can be especially complicated.
 Comprehensive treatment that addresses all of these areas can lead to the best recovery outcome.
 If you or a loved one is struggling with addiction, contact Dr. Mazzei to start addiction treatment in Chandler AZ at 480-448-6755 to start the recovery process.